dxc-technology/halstack-style-guide/components/wizard/README.md

 ## Overview

-Wizard represents a stepped workflow as a form of linear and mandatory progression through a defined process with several bullet points where the user need to interact with the content of each one during the workflow.
+Wizard represents a stepped workflow as a form of linear and mandatory progression through a defined process with several bullet points where the user need to interact with the content of each step during the workflow.

 ## Appereance

 ### Modes